Bonsai Mary

 Instead, focus on removing any dead or yellowing leaves, as well as any stems that are growing out of control.
 This will help promote new growth and keep the plant looking neat and tidy.

-Care Tips: Use sharp scissors or pruning shears to make a clean cut, being careful not to damage any of the surrounding foliage.
 Shaping your Anthurium Coriaceum – Leatherleaf Anthurium can be a little more tricky, but with some patience and practice, you can create a stunning plant shape that will be the envy of all your friends.

 When shaping your plant, it’s important to step back every once in a while to get a good look at how everything is coming together.
 You want to make sure that you’re not going too far in one direction or another.